millsaj/just-runner-mcp/README.md

 ## Why Just?

 [Just](https://github.com/casey/just) is a command runner that saves and runs project-specific commands in a `justfile`.
-It's an excellent choice for exposing project automation to AI assistants because:
+It's an effective choice for exposing commands/scripts to AI assistants because:

 - **Simple syntax**: Justfiles use a clean, make-inspired syntax that's easy to read and write
 - **Cross-platform**: Works on Linux, macOS, Windows, and other Unix-like systems